Organisation: Andrew Carnegie Birthplace Museum

 Similar to many small independent museums during this past year the Andrew Carnegie Birthplace Museum has been going through changes and you would be joining a small but energetic and experienced team passionate about telling Andrew Carnegie’s story and so much more about the man.

-A new series of winter talks about Carnegie, his family and his achievements over the winter have expanded our audience’s knowledge about the man and has shown local audiences remain interested in finding out more.
+A new series of winter talks about Carnegie, his family and his achievements will expand our audience’s knowledge about the man starting this September.
+It is hoped it will be repeated each year

 Previous education officers established the museum within family circles and won the museum the coveted Kids in Museums Family Friendly Museum Award in 2019.
 It is time to build on these achievements and consider young people and local audiences new to Dunfermline and how the museum could meet their interests.

 You will be experienced in creating, delivering and evaluating engagement events, aware of risk assessments, planning needs and working with a wide range of audiences.
 Working in a small independent museum comes with the challenge of the wide range of